NASA's Pandora SmallSat Mission: Simulating the Impact of Stellar Photospheric Heterogeneity and Its Correction: Discussion

 \subsubsection{Neglecting Faculae}

 We consider only two photospheric components (quiet photosphere and spots) and do not model the effects of faculae.
-This choice is driven primarily by limitations in available stellar atmosphere models: existing facular models remain sparse, and the limited simulations that do exist \citep[e.g.,]{Norris2017, Norris2023, Witzke2022} show that commonly adopted approximations (e.g., treating faculae as equivalent to the spectra of hotter stars) are inadequate and can introduce systematic errors.
+This choice is motivated both by limitations in available stellar atmosphere models and by the expected wavelength dependence of facular signals.

-Additionally, the impact of faculae is expected to be most prevalent at visible wavelengths, where their contrast with respect to the quiet photosphere is strongest.
-As a result, their primary impact for \pandora{} would be on the VISDA photometry.
-By contrast, the dominant constraints on planetary properties in \pandora{} observations derive from the NIRDA spectra \citep{Rotman2026}.
-Consequently, while faculae may complicate the interpretation of stellar variability in the visible, their omission here is unlikely to significantly bias our conclusions on the impact of stellar contamination on \pandora{} transmission spectra.